KNCV Medicinal Chemistry & Chemical Biology Dutch PhD Thesis Prize 2021-2022

 2. The cash prize is made available by sponsor Symeres.

-3. The aforementioned board has the right to either accept or reject the recommendation of the Committee.
+3. The Board has the right to either accept or reject the recommendation of the Committee.
 In case of rejection, the prize shall not be awarded.

 4. The dissertation on a medicinal chemistry-related topic* or comparable scientific publication voted best by the panel of judges is awarded the prize.
 The dissertation must have been successfully defended at a Dutch university in the two years prior to the closing of the submission deadline.